-24. Freedom of Information Act / Data Protection Act
+24. Freedom of Information Act / Data Protection Act / / Environmental Information Regulations

-- a) All requests for information held by the Council shall be processed. - b) Correspondence from, and notices served by, the Information Commissioner shall be referred by the Proper Officer to the Council. - c) The Proper Officer shall take all legal steps to comply with the legislation.
+- a) All requests for information held by the Council shall be processed. - b) All requests for information will be processed in line with the Council's Data Protection Policy and any investigations opened by the Information Commissioner shall be reported to members.
+If Decision Notices are served by the ICO due to an expiration of time, officers should ensure any outstanding responses are provided within the extension of time provided. - c) The Proper Officer and Finance Officer shall take all legal steps to comply with the legislation.